Seebe, Alberta: History

 With a growing population in Calgary, and electricity becoming a standard form of power, the Calgary Power Company Ltd. was formed in the early 20th century.
 In 1911, a hydro-electric dam was built at Horseshoe Falls.
-In 1929, another hydro plant and dam was built at the Kananaskis Falls.
+In 1929, another hydro plant and dam were built at the Kananaskis Falls.
 This dam is now on Highway 1X, which connects the Trans-Canada Highway (Highway 1) with Highway 1A (the former alignment of the Trans-Canada Highway).

 As Calgary grew, the Calgary Power Company Ltd. grew, with hydro dams being developed up and down the Bow River.
 Seebe became the technical hub, remotely controlling water flow from the Spray, Ghost, Kananaskis, Lake Minnewanka, Brazeau, North Saskatchewan, and other watersheds, so that power could be produced efficiently.
 The control centre also could bring on more power from the coal-fired plants in the Wabamun area, west of Edmonton.
 The control centre at Seebe also once was the operations hub, while the head office was in Calgary.

 Seebe consisted of the company store and post office next to the Kananaskis plant.
 There were several residences close by.
 There were also two residences at the Horseshoe plant.
 But the larger concentration of housing was about 1 km downstream from the Kananaskis plant, and about 2 km upstream from the Horseshoe plant.

 As the community and area grew, a one-room school was opened in 1918.
 The Seebe School was the last operating one-room school in Alberta, closing in 1996.
 Students from the local dude ranches, forestry, government and others also attended the school.

 An area of about 300 acre encompassing the former townsite and dams was leased by Calgary Power from the Stoney Tribe, a member of the Treaty Seven Nations.
 They are now known by their own name, Nakoda.
-The lease area is bound by the Kananaskis River to the west, the Canadian Pacific rail line to the south, the Bow River to the north and a north/south about 1 km downstream from the Horseshoe plant to the east.
+The lease area is bound by the Kananaskis River to the west, the Canadian Pacific rail line to the south, the Bow River to the north and a north–south about 1 km downstream from the Horseshoe plant to the east.
 The lease was used as common area for recreation, horse pasture, bird watching, fishing, camping and other purposes.